Rildo-Pereira/OBD_labeledVehicularDataBase/README.md

 There are two types of labeled data:

-Two databases with 13 PIDs, that were recorded every 2.4s.
+Databases with 13 PIDs, that were recorded every 2.4s.
+Two databases.

-Four databases with 5 PIDs, that were recorded every 1s.
+Databases with 5 PIDs, that were recorded every 1s.
+Four databases.